 How to Use Currency Correlation in Forex Trading

-What should be done in such situation?
-Trader can determine which currency pair moves more slowly and accordingly determine when to open an order.
+What should be done in such a situation?
+A trader can determine which currency pair moves more slowly and accordingly determine when to open an order.